semgrep/semgrep-docs/docs/release-notes/february-2023.md

 ## Semgrep Registry

 - When you now click on a hyperlink header with the rule name in [Semgrep Registry](https://semgrep.dev/explore), the link opens a new tab with the rule in either the Semgrep Playground (if you are logged out) or in Semgrep Editor (if you are logged in).
-This can help you to keep the Registry page open but look at or modify the rule.
+This means that you can keep open the Semgrep Registry page and easily check and modify rules.

 ## Documentation